secartifacts/secartifacts.github.io/_conferences/usenixsec2025/instructions.md

 **Phase-1 AE is mandatory for all papers that get accepted to USENIX Security '25**.
 In this phase, the AEC will assess and ensure that the artifacts are in compliance with the ["Artifacts Available"](badge) badge requirements.
 The authors need to submit a **permanent link to their artifacts** hosted on recommended platforms (e.g., [Zenodo](https://zenodo.org/), [FigShare](https://figshare.com/), [Dryad](https://datadryad.org/stash/), [Software Heritage](https://archive.softwareheritage.org/)).
 The AEC will ensure that all the artifacts that were promised to be made available in the ["Open-Science" section](https://www.usenix.org/conference/usenixsecurity25/submission-policies-and-instructions#:~:text=of%20the%20paper%2C-,one%20additional%20page,-for%20discussing%20ethics) of the submitted paper were made available publicly and permanently.
 This evaluation will be completed _before the camera-ready versions of the main paper are due_.

 Upon successful completion of the AE -- availability verification, the authors have to include:
-- the permanent link to the artifacts repository in the camera-ready version of their paper;
+- the permanent link to their artifacts repository in the camera-ready version of their paper;
 - the "Artifacts Available" badge on the camera-ready version of their paper.